mmbman/Katagiri/1985-10-18-Awakening-of-Faith-Talk-29.md

 > Yet the mind cannot perceive the mind itself; the mind has no marks of its own that can be ascertained as a substantial entity as such.

 How can I say [it]... the reproducing mind, how reproducing mind can be produced?
-That means, maybe I mentioned last time, first there is *one mind*, huge *one mind*, and that *one mind* starts to move, at that time that one mind is *ālāyavijñāna*.
-But on the other hand, even though one-mind starts to move and call it *ālāyavijñāna*, it doesn't mean that one-mind loses its own characteristic.
+That means, maybe I mentioned last time, first there is *one mind*, huge *one mind*, and that *one mind* starts to move, at that time that one mind is *ālayavijñāna*.
+But on the other hand, even though one-mind starts to move and call it *ālayavijñāna*, it doesn't mean that one-mind loses its own characteristic.
 So it constantly keeps its own nature.
 That is called *tathāgatagarbha*.
 So one-mind is just like one piece of paper with two aspects.

 So from this point, one-mind is a cause in order to establish reproducing mind.
 And then, the mind, one-mind starts to move... by what?
 By many conditions.
 That is *ignorance*, we say ignorance.
 Mind moves.
 We don't know *why* mind moves.
 So [we call that] ignorance.
 So ignorance is movement of mind.